-The goals of the Physical Therapist Assistant program of Rowan College at Gloucester County are:
+The goals of the Physical Therapist Assistant program of Rowan College of South Jersey are:

 This is a selective-admission, day time professional program designed to prepare the PTA to provide physical therapy services under the direction and supervision of a licensed physical therapist.
 Students must be accepted to the program before registering for any physical therapist assistant (PTA) courses.

 Admissions packets are now available online.
 Applicants will be required to submit with the admissions packet documentation that 25 hours of observation have been completed in at least two different physical therapy settings.
 Contact your program advisor for more detailed information.

 Visit the Selective Admissions page for more information.

 The Physical Therapist Assistant Program at Rowan College of South Jersey is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 3030 Potomac Avenue, Suite 100 Alexandria, VA 22305-3085; Telephone: 703-706-3245; Email: [email protected]